 After passing the Hoover Dam, we quickly approached the Grand Canyon.
 It really is awe-inspiring and worthy of being one of the Seven Wonders.
 The landing was very smooth and we got out to walk around a bit.
 We didn’t have much time so we couldn’t wander off too far.
 We took a few pictures and just took in the view.
 Then it was time for our champagne picnic lunch.
 The food was not really memorable but you come here for the atmosphere!

-Then it was time to board the helicopter to head back to Vegas.
+Then it was time to board the helicopter to head back from the Grand Canyon to Las Vegas.
 On the way back, we flew along the Strip, which is impressive in its own right.
 When we flew it was the afternoon, I can only imagine how impressive it would have been at night.
 Then we landed and were taken back to our hotel.

 The Grand Canyon really is amazing and I do want to go back.
 There is so much to do there.
 I would love to do some hiking or even white water rafting.
 I would also like to visit the Skywalk.
 The Skywalk is a transparent horseshoe-shaped bridge that extends over the edge of the canyon.
 You can walk on it and look down into the Grand Canyon, definitely not for those afraid of heights.